 In this article:

-- The Best Car Insurance For New Drivers
+- What Kind Of Car Insurance Do New Drivers Need?

-- How Your Vehicle Affects Your Insurance Premium
+- How Does Your Vehicle Affect Your Insurance Premium?

 - Why Is Car Insurance For New Drivers So Expensive?